 does an essay always need a conclusion

-5. How to write a conclusion for an essay
+6. How to write a good conclusion for argumentative essay

 does an essay always need a conclusion